clush is a program for executing commands in parallel on a cluster and for

 node by delegating the first steps of this CPU intensive task to the gateways.

-ClusterShell uses a “sliding window” or fanout of processes to avoid too many concurrent connections and to conserve resources on the initiating hosts.
+ClusterShell uses a "sliding window" or fanout of processes to avoid too many concurrent connections and to conserve resources on the initiating hosts.
+See Flat execution mode for more details about this.

 In tree mode, the same fanout value is used on the head node and on each gateway.
-That is, if the fanout is 16, each gateway will initate up to 16 connections to their target nodes at the same time.
+That is, if the fanout is 16, each gateway will initiate up to 16 connections to their target nodes at the same time.

 This is likely to change in the future, as it makes the fanout behaviour different if you are using the tree mode or not.
 For example, some administrators are using a fanout value of 1 to "sequentialize" a command on the cluster.
 In tree mode, please note that in that case, each gateway will be able to run a command at the same time.